evans-dan/medgen_prep/Transcription_and_Gene_Expression.md

 NuRD/Mi2/Chd
 * mediates transcriptional reoression
 * is required for the pluripotency of embryonic stem cells
-## Transcription factors
+## Transcription factors and transcription
-In eukaryotic cells, RNA polymerase needs another protein to get into the DNA to start making RNA.
-That protein is a transcription factor.
-There are three kinds.
+In eukaryotic cells, there are three kinds of RNA polymerases that each make different kinds of RNA.
+They all needs another protein to get into the DNA to start making RNA, which is called a general transcription factor.
+### Transcription factor I
+TF I makes rRNA (ribosomal), which goes to the ribosome, then is translated.
+### Transcription factor II
+TF II makes mRNA. mRNA is modified (splicing), then translated.
+This process also makes small nuclear RNAs (snRNA), which are involved in the process of splicing.
+### Transcription factor III
+TF III makes tRNA (transfer), some snRNA, and a little rRNA.

+The process of changing the speed of transcription of a gene is called "gene regulation", and has its own file.